raphaelsty/blog/content/blog/template.md

 Unfortunately, I have not incorporated a feedback loop into this model.
 For example, we could study the errors and confidence scores of the model in cross-validation to create such a procedure.

 I appreciated the problem that Max posed.
 In the context of my thesis in NLP at Renault and Université Paul Sabatier, I regularly think about methods for generalization on datasets with a particular vocabulary (different from Wikipedia) and with a reduced number of training data.
-I think my answer shows that pre-trained extractive question-answering models associated can identify simple patterns with few examples on real-world datasets.
+I think my answer shows that pre-trained extractive question-answering models can identify simple patterns with few examples on real-world datasets.